Please note: This post contains affiliate links.

 - Rain jacket.
 My rain jacket provided wind protection during early AM photography and hiking outings.

 - Liner gloves.
-My fingers were FREEZING during sunrise so thin gloves came in handy to keep me warm.
+My fingers were FREEZING during sunrise so my thin Northface liner gloves came in handy to keep me warm.
+Having touch screen capability is key!

 - Hiking poles.
 You can leave your hiking poles at home.
 Since most hikes have a gradual incline, I found I didn’t use mine.